-Students in grades kindergarten through twelve shall be required to participate in physical education courses unless the principal of their attendance center excuses them.
+Students in grades one through twelve are required to participate in physical education courses unless they are excused by the principal of their attendance center.

 Students may be excused from physical education courses if the student presents a written statement from a doctor stating that such activities could be injurious to the health of the student or the student has been exempted because of a conflict with the student's religious beliefs.